Sussex Interview Analysis - This struck the English royals in the core

 In any case, no one doubts that Megan has encountered racist undertones.
 And the British monarchy has never had any special respect for women who want to be separated from certain roles.
 This was the essence of Diana’s drama that Megan now remembers.

-The fact that Megan and Harry want to use their association with “the company” for profitable businesses is something many in Harry’s old home country discover bitterly.
+The fact that Megan and Harry want to use their association with “the company” for profitable businesses is something many in Harry’s old home country bitterly find.

 Your new base in the United States highlights the contrast between cultures that clash most clearly.
 Here the right to self-realization, personal appreciation and financial success.
 There is the ancient world of Windsor, which has always stifled such ambition and special needs in its gray walls – as we all know from the TV series “The Crown”.